telerik/ajax-docs/controls/treelist/data-binding/net-3.5-data-source-controls.md

 * EntityDataSource

-All you need to do is set the **DataSourceID** property of the TreeList tothe ID of the Data Source control and the corresponding **DataKeyNames** and **ParentDataKeyNames**.
+All you need to do is set the **DataSourceID** property of the TreeList to the ID of the Data Source control and the corresponding **DataKeyNames** and **ParentDataKeyNames**.
 Then you can use ASP.NET binding expressions (Eval or Bind)for the fields that will be visualized in the treelist's body.

 Refer to the code snippet in the next paragraph: